unm-historiography/metahistory/essays/archive/universal-histories.md

 ### Theocracy and History

-{% include figure.html class="img-left" src="1581_Bunting_clover_leaf_map.jpg" caption="This map by Heinrich Bunting 1581 shows similar attributes to a universal history.
+{% include figure.html class="left" src="1581_Bunting_clover_leaf_map.jpg" caption="This map by Heinrich Bunting 1581 shows similar attributes to a universal history.
 While it depicts the world, accuracy is explicitly secondary to symbolism and meaning, specifically regarding continent shape and the position of Jerusalem." %}